 The Wacom One (with screen) is at Wacom’s budget end of “with screen” displays, sitting at about half the price of the Wacom Cintiq line.
 Some beginners find that drawing directly onto a screen is much easier than drawing onto a standard tablet, although you would be able to pick up the latter skill pretty quickly.

-The real advantage of the Wacom One over the Intuos is if you are working primarily from a laptop.
+The real advantage of the Wacom One vs Wacom Intuos is if you are working primarily from a laptop.
 In this case, you will have only one relatively small screen.
 Being able to use the tablet as a secondary display can massively increase your productivity by freeing up screen real estate.
 If you are on a large monitor on a desktop computer, you are better to go for the more accurate Wacom Intuos Pro, with better drawing feel, wireless connection and several express keys.

 The Intuos Pro line has an completely accurate, lag free pen that captures the exact angle and pressure that you use without complaint or problem, and there is little to not recommend it, unless it is outside your budget.